Searching for comets on the World Wide Web: The orbit of 17P/Holmes from the behavior of photographers: Data and calibration

 \section{Data and calibration}

 Our data collection began with a search of the World Wide Web.
-We used the \mbox{\project{pYsearch}} (\citealt{pysearch}) code to access the \YWS\ service\footnote{ http://developer.yahoo.com/search/web/webSearch.html}.
-On 2010~April~1, we searched for JPEG-format images using the query phrase ``Comet Holmes''.
-This yielded approximately $10\thou$ total results, but the \YWS\ API allowed only $1000$ results to be retrieved per query.
-In order to broaden the result set, we performed an additional set of searches.
-For each Web site containing an image in the original set of results, we performed a query that was limited to that Web site.
+We used the \mbox{\project{pYsearch}} (\citealt{pysearch}) code to access the \YWS\ service.\footnote{ http://developer.yahoo.com/search/web/webSearch.html} On 2010~April~1, we searched for JPEG-format images using the query phrase ``Comet Holmes.''
+Due to a dramatic brightening during its 2007 apparition, Comet Holmes became a very popular and accessible target for astrophotographers, so many images are available on the Web.
+Our search yielded approximately $10\thou$ total results, but the \YWS\ API allowed only $1000$ results to be retrieved per query.
+In order to broaden the result set, we performed an additional set of searches: For each Web site containing an image in the original set of results, we performed a query that was limited to that Web site.
 These queries, performed later on 2010~April~16, produced an additional $2741$ results (including some duplicates), for a total of $2476$ unique results.
 See \figref{fig:examples} for some example images.

-Next, we used \project{wget}\ to retrieve the images on 2010~April~16.
+Next, we retrieved the images on 2010~April~16.
 This yielded a total of $2309$ valid JPEG images.
 After removing byte-identical images, $2241$ unique images remained.
 We then ran the \An\ code on each image to perform astrometric calibration. $1299$ images were recognized as images of the night sky and astrometrically calibrated.
 These images form the data set we use in our analysis below. \figref{fig:footprints} shows the footprints of the images on the sky.

 Many of the images in this data set are annotated images or diagrams such as finding charts or illustrations of the comet's orbit.
 Some of these diagrams were recognized by \An\ as images of the sky.
 This can be seen in the co-added image in \figref{fig:footprints}, where there are clearly lines connecting the stars that form the constellation Perseus.